JuanPabloDiaz/markdownPreviewer/README.md

 ## Description 💡

-This project was built as part of the [freeCodeCamp](https://www.freecodecamp.org/) Front End Libraries Certification.
-The goal was to build a markdown previewer that meets the following user stories:
+This project was built as part of the **[freeCodeCamp Front End Libraries Certification](https://www.freecodecamp.org/certification/1diazdev/front-end-development-libraries)**.
+The goal was to build a Markdown Previewer with React.

 <div align="center">